 Additional needs – You may also want to consider what your children’s additional needs would be should the breadwinner pass away.
 For example, would you want them to have a future college fund set up?
 An account to pay for a child’s future wedding?
 Consider any additional financial needs that you may want covered with the proceeds of a life insurance policy and then add this to the amount.

-Mandatory Coverage Requirements
+Divorce Agreements with Mandatory Coverage Requirements

-A divorce agreement is a legally binding contract and can therefore be extremely difficult to alter once it has been signed.
+A divorce agreement is a legally binding contract and can, therefore, be extremely difficult to alter once it has been signed.
 Oftentimes in a divorce agreement, life insurance coverage will be required in order to secure both alimony and the payment of child support.
 Therefore, should something happen to the primary breadwinner, these payments will continue being met as promised.

 With this in mind, it will be important to obtain a life insurance policy that will not only meet the proper amount of such payments, but also the proper duration.
 Therefore, depending on the ages of the children – and the length of the payment agreement – an appropriate type of policy should also be determined.